A Practical Approach to Interval Refinement for math.h/cmath Functions

-\levelthree{Analysis of the Implementation} The transcendental functions are usually implemented computing polynomial approximations.
+\levelthree{Analysis of the Implementation} Transcendental functions are usually implemented with polynomial approximations.
 When speed is more important than precision, such computations are carried out in the same floating-point format as the the function being approximated; otherwise extended precision can be used to reduce the error.
-Whereas the total error accumulation can be bounded, the ordinary techniques used to do so do not allow relating the rounding errors for different input values to one another.
+Whereas the total error accumulation can be bounded, the ordinary techniques used do not allow us to relate the rounding errors for different input values to one another.
 So, if the error bound is small enough to imply monotonicity, fine.
 Otherwise, as things stand today, we are left with the approach of the previous \levelthreename{}.
 However, we conjecture that (some of) the implementation algorithms can be analyzed with other techniques in order to obtain mode precise glitch data: this is another direction for future work.